Skip to main content Open Accessibility Menu Accessibility Menu

 Who we support

-We specialise in the rehabilitation and ongoing long-term support of people following an acquired brain injury and a range of other neurological conditions such as Huntington’s disease, Parkinson’s, and multiple sclerosis.
+We specialise in rehabilitation and long-term support for people with acquired brain injuries and neurological conditions such as Huntington’s disease, Parkinson’s, MND, and MS. We also support people with one or a combination of the following:

-• Cognitive problems including thinking, memory, problem-solving, learning, awareness, and perception
+• Cognitive problems, including thinking, memory, problem-solving, learning, awareness, and perception

 • Physical impairments that affect mobility, posture, or dexterity